srikar2000sundram/Tie-Tac-Toe-Using-Python/README.md

 # Tie-Tac-Toe-Using-Python
-This program is in Python &amp; Zip file can be used to play it  .
+This program is in Python & Zip file can be used to play it  .